jekhokie/jekhokie.github.io/_posts/2020-04-21-vagrant-k8s-cluster.markdown

 ### k8s Master Configuration

-*NOTE*: All commands should be run as the root user and on the master node unless otherwise specified - so become the root user on the master node for the duration of this section:
+*NOTE*: All commands should be run as the root user and on the master node unless otherwise specified, so become the root user on the master node for the duration of this section:

 `sudo su -`